david-randoll/dynamic-table-association/README.md

 - **Single Table** provides a strong balance: good fetch speed and moderate insert cost.
 - **Join Table** has the highest variance in inserts due to multiple joins.
 - **Any Discriminator** is competitive in both fetch and insert, at the cost of referential integrity.
+- **One-to-One + Any Discriminator** provides *partial referential integrity* but may leave orphaned relationships if not properly cascaded.